Key points for cyclists regarding the Highway Code and the Human Race Cycling Code

 - there is a suitable gap in front of the road user you plan to overtake.

 Animals.
-When passing animals, drive slowly.
+When passing animals, always go by slowly.
 Give them plenty of room and be ready to stop.

 Horse riders and horse-drawn vehicles.
 Be particularly careful of horse riders and horse-drawn vehicles especially when overtaking.
-Always pass wide and slowly.
+Always wait until it is safe to do so and pass wide and slowly on their outside.
 Look out for horse riders’ and horse drivers’ signals and heed a request to slow down or stop.
 Take great care and treat all horses as a potential hazard; they can be unpredictable, despite the efforts of their rider/driver.

 Double white lines where the line nearest you is solid.
 This means you MUST NOT cross or straddle it unless it is safe and you need to enter adjoining premises or a side road.
 You may cross the line if necessary, provided the road is clear, to pass a stationary vehicle, or overtake a pedal cycle, horse or road maintenance vehicle, if they are travelling at 10 mph (16 km/h) or less.